ItalyStrap/theme-json-generator/README.md

 ];
 ```

-And the generated JSON file will be:
+Transformed, the generated JSON file looks like this:

 ```json
 {